 Is the Paris Museum Pass Worth Getting?

 Yes!
-The Paris museum pass can save you lots of money and time if you plan to visit several of France's most important cultural attractions.
+Using the museum pass in Paris can save you lots of money and time if you plan to visit several of France's most important cultural attractions.

 Distributors of the Paris Museum Pass estimate that you can achieve savings within these time frames:

-- 2 day Pass - Savings (on average) starting with your 4th visit
+- 2 day Paris Museum Pass - Savings (on average) starting with your 4th visit

-- 4 day Pass - Savings (on average) starting with your 5th visit
+- 4 day Paris Museum Pass - Savings (on average) starting with your 5th visit

-- 6 day Pass - Savings (on average) starting with your 6th visit
+- 6 day Paris Museum Pass - Savings (on average) starting with your 6th visit

-As you can see, the longer duration passes are even better deals than the 2-day passes.
+As you can see, the longer duration passes are even better deals than the 2 day museum pass.
 For example, with the 6-day Pass, you'll save money (on average) if you visit even one museum, monument, or chateau (castle) each day.

-Beyond the financial savings, there are seven other compelling reasons why the Pass is worth getting.
+Beyond the financial savings, there are seven other compelling reasons why the Museum Pass for Paris is worth getting.
 Some are obvious, while others are less so:

 1. The skip-the-line benefit saves you significant time - and if you are spending only a limited amount of time in Paris, why waste any of it by standing in line?